zj5559/Meta-Updater/README.md

 ## Introduction

-This work is extended and improved from our preliminary work published in CVPR 2020, entitled “High-Performance Long-Term Tracking with Meta-Updater” (Oral and Paper Award Nomination).
-We also refer to the sample-level optimization strategy from our another work, published in ACMMM 2020, entitled "Online Filtering Training Samples for Robust Visual Tracking”.
+This work is extended and improved from our preliminary work published in CVPR 2020, entitled “High-Performance Long-Term Tracking with Meta-Updater” (Oral && Best Paper Nomination).
+We also refer to the sample-level optimization strategy from our another work, published in ACM MM 2020, entitled "Online Filtering Training Samples for Robust Visual Tracking”.

 ![MU figure](framework.png)